pfrazee/scuttlebot-views/README.md

 # disco

-Disco is a data-structure server built on Secure Scuttlebutt logs.
+Disco is a data-structure server built on Secure Scuttlebutt.
-It's a tool to compute, store, and search for information.
+It's a tool to compute, store, and search for data.

-Disco runs user-defined scripts (called "views") to process SSB logs and export data structures.
+Disco runs user-defined scripts (called "views") to process SSB logs and produce data structures.
-The output structures are stored and indexed for search, so other programs (or scripts) can use them.
+The output structures are stored and indexed, so other programs (or scripts) can read them.

 ## Stability